BVG85/Project-3-Behavioral-Cloning/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+My first step was to use the LeNet architecture to evaluate performance based on the data acquired.
+The LeNet architecture was chosen as an initial model to fine tune to achieve the desired results.
+A Lambda layer was added for the normalization of the data.
+Good results were obtained using this model.
+However some of the corners on the track proved to be problematic.
+After cropping the images to remove the influence of objects not on the track itself, results deteriorated.

+The NVIDEA architecture was then implemented and results improved.
+During the autonomous mode it was observed that the model struggled recovering to center.
+Additional data was then acquired to capture corrections to the centre of the track.
-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+Once the model was trained with this additional data set, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture